ppone/docs/README.md

 The `Name` field you want to make sure you enter your client's full name in correctly.

-Here we enter in **Ben Bitdiddle**

 `Client Number` is a auto-incremented field and you do not need to do anything to it unless you want a custom client numbering system.
 Go here to learn more about the customization of this field.

-We can leave this field alone has we do need a custom number for Ben.

 `Email` field is an important field used by the system to send the invoice; please make sure it is entered correctly as well.

-We just enter **ben.bitdiddle@fake-email.com**

 `Collection Mode` lets you pick between `Automatic` and `Manual`.
 Basically you are specifying whether to automatically collect payment or manually collect payment.
 Note: You will only see the collection mode option is you have online payments enabled, else the system will default to `Manual`.